Varunkumar0812/Varunkumar0812/README.md

 <h1></h1>

 <div align="center">
   I am a computer Science Student at Anna University, Chennai.
 I have been doing problem solving in platforms like LeetCode and HackerRank.
-I am proficient in the languages Python, JavaScript and Java.
+I am proficient in the languages like Python, JavaScript and Java.
 I have developed quite a few frontend projects and also some full stack projects.
 I am familiar with technologies like React, Node.js and MongoDB.
 I'm aspiring to explore the field of Machine Learning and Artificial Intelligence, I have also worked with some basic models in ML.
 </div>

 <hr>